You are here

 More recently, Ozkan's research group has been working on projects related to lector-catalytically-assisted oxidation reaction, electrocatalytic CO2 and water reduction to syngas and catalytic treatment of water contaminated with chlorinated hydrocarbons.
 Currently, she has seven PhD students, one master student, two post-doctoral researchers and nine undergraduate honors students in her group.

 A prolific researcher, Ozkan has edited seven books, written six book chapters and published over 200 refereed articles in the most prestigious journals in her field.
 She is a Fellow of AICHE, ACS and AAAS and has been serving in leadership roles in the American Institute of Chemical Engineers, American Chemical Society and the North American Catalysis Society.
-She is on the editorial boards of many catalysis journals, including Catalysis Letters, Topics in Catalysis, Catalysis Today, Catalysts, Reports in Electrochemistry, Catalysis Reviews, Science and Engineering Applied Catalysis B, Environmental, the Journal of Molecular Catalysis and ACS Catalysis.
+She is on the editorial boards of many catalysis journals, including Catalysis Letters, Topics in Catalysis, Catalysis Today, Catalysts, Reports in Electrochemistry, Catalysis Reviews, Science and Engineering, Applied Catalysis B, Journal of Molecular Catalysis and ACS Catalysis.

 The Henry H. Storch Award was established in 1964 and is given annually to an individual who has made distinguished contributions to fundamental or engineering research on the chemistry and utilization of hydrocarbon fuels.